MaanasSathaye/retrovibed/README.md

 retrovibe is a personal digital archiving and distribution platform built designed to make digital distribution user friendly and easy to manage.
-It provides the ability to manage and share content within a personal library with the world and has allows users to sign up for at cost cloud backup functionality.
+It provides the ability to manage and share content within a personal library with the world and allows users to sign up for at cost cloud backup functionality.

+It allow supports community rss feeds of content, like linux ISOs, AI models, and public interest archives that you can subscribe to and donate your storage towards enabling distribution.

 #### install deb daemon